mathiasroesler/uSMC-conversion/README.md

 $ pip3 install -r requirements.txt
 ```

-Finally, create the *res/* folder in the uSMC-conversion folder to store the results in:
+Finally, create the *res/* directory in the uSMC-conversion directory to store the results in:
 ```bash
 $ mkdir res
 ```

 <a id="code"></a>
 ### Running the code
-There are three scripts that can be run, contained in the *code/* folder:
+There are three scripts that can be run, contained in the *code/* directory:
 * ***PNP-comp.py***
 * ***param-sweep.py***
 * ***sensitivity.py***